tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 # What CalDAV-server to choose?

 TLDR-summary: To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough (though I should do more testing, particularly towards SOGo).
-I ended up with DAViCal, but had to fix some bugs and make a workaround in plann.
+Xandikos seems to be the best - it works out of the box, the developer is quick to fix things when filing bug reports, everything works well except for recurrances - which I consider to be important.
+I ended up with DAViCal, but had to fix some bugs in DAViCal, make a workaround in plann, and every now and then I have to do manual SQL operations.
+I keep pushing to get things fixed upstream, hopefully I can come with a better recommendation in some few months.

 ## Requirements